-A co-op work permit is a document issued by IRCC that is required in order to participate in any mandatory work component that is part of a program of study in Canada.
+A co-op work permit is a document issued by IRCC that is required in order to engage in any mandatory work component that is part of a program of study in Canada.

-If your program has a paid or unpaid mandatory work component, then you will need to apply for and receive a separate co-op work permit before starting the work component (in addition to your required study permit).
+If your program has a mandatory work component (paid or unpaid), then you will need to apply for and receive a valid co-op work permit before starting the work component (in addition to your required study permit).

-How to apply for a co-op work permit
+How to apply for an initial co-op work permit

 If you are accepted into a full-time program with a mandatory work component then this will be indicated in your Letter of Acceptance, which you will need to include with your application.
 There is no application fee for a co-op work permit.